-John, Joyce and Philip Conrod co-founded BIBLEBYTES in 1982 to publish a series of Bible-based Computer Games for the Radio Shack TRS-80 Color Computer.
+The Conrod family co-founded BIBLEBYTES in 1982 to publish a series of Bible-based Computer Games for the Radio Shack TRS-80 Color Computer.
 The Conrod family originally released the following titles; Bible Scramble Games,The Memory Verse Games, The Quail Game, Moses’ Rod, Noah’s Ark, The Church Growth Game, Heavenly Mansions, The Exodus Game, Manna from Heaven, The Rapture Game, and Daniel & the Lion’s Den.
-They also developed a checkbook management and auditing system under the company name of Command Plus.
-In 1983, the Bible Computer Games were then ported to the Texas Instruments TI-99 and the Timex Sinclair computer systems.
+The Conrods also developed a church checkbook management and auditing system under the company name of Command Plus.
+In 1983, the Bible Computer Games were ported to the Texas Instruments TI-99 and the Timex Sinclair computer systems.
 Click here to view some of the original computer systems we developed our games on back in those early days of micro-computers.
-BIBLEBYTES distributed their Bible-based learning games at Christian bookstores and church conferences.
+BIBLEBYTES also distributed their Bible-based learning games at Christian bookstores and church conferences in the 1980s.

 Don Dengerink, Christian Education and Technology Consultant said, “In this age of technology we are seeing an explosion of knowledge in the area of computer science.
 The possibilities of growth and development with the use of computers in Christian Education are staggering and Conrod’s book is a step in the right direction.
 Conrod’s use of games to introduce and reinforce Biblical truth makes learning fun for both children and adults.”